 How To Make Pioneer Woman Pie Crust

-- Fit the Dough to Pie Pan: Carefully transfer the rolled dough into the pie pan using a spatula.
-Gently press it against the pan’s bottom and sides.
-Trim any excess dough around the edges and pinch the edges to create a decorative rim.
+- 5. Fit the Pan: Gently drape the dough into your pie pan and press it into the bottom and sides without stretching it.
+Trim the edges and crimp them into a decorative pattern.

 Recipe Tips